 Here’s another email conversation with a crew member I flew with.
 She was on the horrendous flight with me to Miami, the one where I ended up in hospital.

 She was extremely kind and supportive.
 Once back home I read the Voice of Customer feedback comments from our return flight.
-They were all excellent and two customers mentioned this crew member by name.
+They were all excellent and two customers mentioned her by name.

-She would never get to see the comments because they could not be accessed by the cabin crew.
-I therefore sent her the following email.
-We had never flown before and never flew again before I was made redundant.
+She would never get to see the comments because they could not be accessed by the Cabin Crew.
+I therefore sent her the following email, in my own time.
+We had never flown previously and never flew again before I was made redundant.

 The situation I mention regarding Thomas Cook was in relation to mass redundancies after the airline went into liquidation.

-Soon after learning I was facing a second grievance I sent the following email to someone who used to be a crew line manager.
+Soon after learning I was facing a second grievance I sent the following email to someone who used to be a Cabin Crew Manager.
 He then became part of the Product and Service Delivery team and has since been promoted.

 I liked him and had a great deal of respect for him.
 He was always pleasant and respectful to me.
-Ironically he was one of the six managers who saw a copy of my private and confidential email that was sent to the Head of Cabin Crew.
+Ironically he was one of the six managers who saw a copy of my private and confidential email that was passed around.

 Here’s the email and his response.
-I feel the need to include this to reiterate once again how much of my free time I gave to the company.
+I want to include this to once again reiterate how much of my own free time I gave to the company.